Please also see our page on STAMARIL yellow fever vaccine.

 - Persons allergic to eggs, chicken, chicken or egg products, or feathers

 - Persons with immune system suppression.
-This includes persons who currently have HIV with low CD4, AIDS or another disease that reduces immune system function, persons who have had blood cancer (leukemia, lymphoma), persons receiving cancer chemotherapy or radiation, persons taking drugs to suppress the immune system (including those who regularly take steroids or prednisone), and persons who have thymus disease or have had their thymus removed.
+This includes persons who currently have HIV with low CD4 count, AIDS or another disease that reduces immune system function, persons who have had blood cancer (leukemia, lymphoma), persons receiving cancer chemotherapy or radiation, persons taking drugs to suppress the immune system (including those who regularly take steroids or prednisone), and persons who have thymus disease or have had their thymus removed.

 4. Is there a problem with people age 60 and up getting yellow fever vaccine?